Sunday, January 10, 2010

 No need to settle down, my body don't know how

 I'm a few days short of having been back a month, the whole time telling myself I SHOULD and MUST blog.
+This is telling of how much "me" time I've had.

 I've been trying my best to get back into the groove of my life before I left and I think I've done okay.
 I've been anticipating and yearning for it for awhile now!
 While I'm living life as I had, I can't help but think WOW.. is all this really necessary?
 I mean..
 I love my life but I feel like in order to enjoy little things, I have to consider the other chain of events a decision can make.
 My life sounds simple, it's basically school, art club, work and friends.
 It sounds simple, all I have to do is show up and do work.
 WRONG. *especially with concurrent education*

 I have to teaching high school, apply for club funding and program space, opt out of York catering, get a new outfit for my sister's birthday, write assignments all while looking good for work and keeping up a social life.
 All these little things are packing up my schedule!
 And while I feel i have the same ability to organize my life, I find myself questioning...WHY ALL THE CLUTTER?
-I'm not trying to idealize my time spe
+I'm not trying to idealize my time spent in Kenya, I do realize that my volunteer work there was only sustainable for a short time and people can't really live that way forever.
+But it did help me see how much fluff there is in my life now.

 Example: If I want to enroll in a class i can't just do it if there's seats available.
 I gotta call people, set up appointments, get put on a waiting list before they approve me.
 Sometimes, democracy IS a time consuming bitch! *this is my venting session.. let me air out* .....I'm EXHAUSTED. but glad to be back.
 The thing is, I would never lighten my load even though I complain.
 Which is very ME pre-internship.
 So I guess I do resemble my former self.
 I just need to let off some steam once in awhile.

 I love my program and the art club has been such an integral part of my growth as an educator and leader that I could never leave unless absolutely necessary.
-I HAVE to go out and party
+I HAVE to go out and party even though it complicates my life.
+And work?
+Well, I need something fuel my spending habits :P

 I'm back to my fast paced lifestyle y'all.
 I still got it.
 I'm just a whole lot more critical.